hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 - A cloud-based agent that routes between/among the edges of a sovereign domain is a mediator.
 For a detailed overview of mediators refer to the [RFC0046: Mediators and Relays](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0046-mediators-and-relays).

+### mutli-tenancy
+Multi-tenancy is a core capability of the PRISM platform, allowing it to serve numerous users/identities while logically isolating their Wallet assets.
+This segregation maintains data privacy and security, enhancing scalability and resource sharing within the SSI ecosystem.

 ## P